Lake Winnipesaukee 8 Day Travel Itinerary

 DAY 4 Beach Day.
 Evening trip to Weirs Beach

 Enjoy the beach today.
 In the evening, take a trip to Weirs Beach.
 Visit the arcades and shops along the boardwalks.
 Have dinner at one the restaurants on the boulevard.
-After dark bar hop, people watch, or go to the Weirs Drive-In for a nostalgic double feature.
+After dark bar hop and people watch.

 DAY 5 Boat or drive to Meredith Bay.
 Evening free concert.